jmoellmer/bruno-chatbot/README.md

 ## RESULTS

 - Polished interface that can remember past messages and helps customers understand your products.
-- Incorporates AI into an app: Shows how to do an Generative AI integration.
+- Incorporates AI into an app: Shows how to do a Generative AI integration.
 - Trained AI for an end-product.